-For the years ended December 31, 2023 and 2022, the Company estimated its employee remuneration amounted to \$2,700 thousand and \$2,362 thousand, and directors' remuneration amounted to \$1,800 thousand and \$0 thousand, respectively.
-The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration of employees and directors of each period, multiplied by the percentage of remuneration of employees and directors as specified in the Company's articles.
-These remunerations were expensed under operating expenses for the years ended December 31, 2023 and 2022.
+For the years ended December 31, 2024 and 2023, the Company estimated its employee remuneration amounted to \$3,000 thousand and \$2,700 thousand, and directors' remuneration amounted to \$2,000 thousand and \$1,800 thousand, respectively.
+The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration of employees and directors of each period, multiplied by the percentage of remuneration to employees and directors as specified in the Company's articles.
+These remunerations were expensed under operating expenses for the years ended December 31, 2024 and 2023.
 If there are any subsequent adjustments to the actual remuneration amounts, the adjustment will be regarded as changes in accounting estimates and will be reflected in profit or loss in the following year.
-The amounts, as stated in the financial statements, are identical to those of the actual distributions for 2023 and 2022.
-Related information would be available at the Market Observation Post System website.
+The amounts, as stated in the financial statements, are identical to those of the actual distributions for 2024.